-DNA, mRNA, siRNA, miRNA, Oligonucleotides
+DNA, siRNA, miRNA, Oligonucleotides

 in vivo functional studies (overexpression, knock-down, CRISPR genome editing)